 I’m not blowing smoke!
 The super fancy smokeless fire pits that are serving every-other-ad in your feed are expensive for a reason: they spend it all on marketing!
 Sure they look fancy, but if you want a great, smokeless fire pit and you don’t mind getting a little trashy… you’ll be in your backyard with a smokeless bonfire in no time!

-Get a high-resolution, PDF diagram and cutting and assembly instructions for how to make a “trashy fire pit,” the smokeless fire pit made out of a metal trash can.
+Get a high-resolution, PDF diagram and cutting and assembly instructions for how to make your own smokeless fire pit out of a metal trash can.
 The PDF is available for purchase at $9.99 (USD).

 Note: take note of safety information before trying this yourself.

 See those flames licking off the inside of the rim?
 That’s hot air mixing with (and burning) smoke.
 It rushes upward as it heats up, and is deflected into the center of the fire pit.
 That’s how a smokeless fire pit achieves secondary combustion.
 You really can build this.
 Give it a try.

 None of the smoke, a fraction of the price.

 Pictured: Our first prototype Trashy Smokeless Fire Pit.

 Made from trash (cans)

 BUT THE 🔥 IS A KEEPER